xlnwel/blog/docs/_posts/2021-03-14-OpenAIFive.md

   </style>
 </figure>

 It is worth noting that Unit Selection is further divided into two heads depending on the primary action.
 One is Regular Unit Selection, which controls target tactical spells and abilities, and the other is Teleport Selection, which is activated when the primary action is teleport.
-This is because teleport is much rarer , the *learning signal for targeting this ability would be drowned out* if we used a single head for both.
+This is because teleport is much rarer, the *learning signal for targeting this ability would be drowned out* if we used a single head for both.
 Similarly, the Offset parameter is split into "Regular Offset", "Caster Offset" and "Ward Placement Offset".

 Table 5 categorizes primary actions into six action target types.